Profile

 Completion date: 25 June 2025

 Shriya pursued her Bachelor’s in History from Cornell University (Magna cum Laude Honours) in 2014 as a Cornell Tata Scholar.
 She subsequently pursued a Double Masters’ in International History with a focus on Gender Studies from the Columbia University-London School of Economics Dual Degree MA-MSc program (with a Distinction) in 2017.
-In her undergraduate years, she was selected to be a part of an Exchange program at Oxford University’s Mansfield College on a full scholarship, where she undertook tutorials in History and Political Science.
+During her undergraduate years, she was selected to be a part of an Exchange program at Oxford University’s Mansfield College on a full scholarship, where she undertook tutorials in History and Political Science.
 During her academic trajectory so far, Shriya has been closely involved in conducting archival, qualitative, and quantitative research for various data-driven projects, including for the Cornell University’s Language Acquisition Lab, Cornell’s Future of Minority Studies Project, the LSE Women’s Library, Columbia University’s Rare Book and Manuscripts Library, Heidelberg University’s Odisha Research Project, and the Odisha High Court and Judicial Archives.

 Academic Work experience